 The second reef is easily accessible only a short swim from the main reef and the second reef can easily be done in the 20 - 25 meter range.
 A nice dive, current permitting, is to head over to the second reef and head south.. as you go you can see how the second reef "encloses" the sand channel forming a "lake".. if you go past this point and continue to where the sand channel opens back up in about 20 - 30 minutes u will come to the stern of the Wilhelm Express.. allowing a quick pass of the prop and back north to your entrance.
 If you any more depth is certainly is available on the far side of the second reef.
 As in all southern sites do not ignore the shallows..
 Plan for a long safety stop and enjoy the diversity of life that can be found in various coral formations in only 5 meters or less of water.
 Squid are not uncommon in the shallows and I have often seen ballyhoo.
 Depending on which entrance you use it goes from an EZPASS to "aren't we having fun" but in any case this is a very enjoyable and worth while dive

 This is the first southern site along the double reef.. well actually technically it is the beginning.
-This site is being severely impacted by development and was closed off for a good part of classy year.
-Judging by the foundations poured and marked out, beach access for this site is endangered
+This site is being severely impacted by development and was closed off for a good part of last year.
+With the new construction Judging by the foundations poured and marked out, beach access for this site is endangered

 You have to poke around..
 The entrance at first looks a little formable.. but a bit to the right I found an area where the iron shore is covered with growth just waiting to make you fall but where there is a nice sloping area that made entry perhaps the easiest of most double reef sites.
 There is a large piece if coral sticking up..
 The spot is about in the middle if the new building pads